lhervier/ng-oauth2-auth-code-flow/backends/domino-osgi/README.md

 In conclusion : If your database is protected by an ACL, the user will have to authenticate twice :

-- The first time to access the database (because of Domino ACL)
+- The first time when accessing the database : Because of Domino ACL, you will have the Domino login screen.
-- And again when opening a session on the OAUTH2 authorization server (Your Microsoft ADFS for example).
+- And again when opening a session on the OAUTH2 authorization server (Your Microsoft ADFS for example) : You will have the ADFS login screen (except if you configured SSO).

 For this reason, it is recommended to set Anonymous to reader in the ACL of the database that host the front end code.
 Then, write your Domino hosted Rest Services using domino-spring, and protect them with the access token.
 The code of the openid userInfo endpoint implemented in the [dom-auth-server](https://github.com/lhervier/dom-auth-server) project is a good starting